 When these nerves (muscular and lumbar) have become temporarily ‘desensitized’, you are more likely to re-injure yourself without your awareness.

 To help with your recovery, it is more effective to take a minimal dosage of pain medication such that you can still be aware of your discomfort.
 By doing this, you will have much better awareness and control of your recovery as your injury resolves.
 This will require a longer recovery time but will minimize your likelihood of premature injury and pain.

 iii) Apply a Cold Pack

-For the first 48-72 hours after your spasm, carefully apply a cold pack to the area to reduce any inflammation present.
+For the first 48-72 hours, carefully apply a cold pack to the area to reduce any inflammation present.
 Protect the skin from any risk of ice burn with a thin towel before applying the pack.
 Apply for 20 minutes and use every 1-2 hours as needed.

 Caution: Not everyone benefits from a cold pack.
 If you find applying cold only numbs your pain while you are still stiff, then either reduce the length of time you apply it, or avoid cold treatment.
 Some people are more likely to feel even stiffer with cold treatment.
 The goal is to relax the muscle, not shock it.

 I recommend that you go with what works for you.
 Personally, I prefer heat instead, but everyone has their own preferences.

 After 72 hours, carefully apply moist heat.
 A wet towel or warm shower will help.
 It is important to improve circulation to the injured muscle for it to recover and function well.

 Caution: With heat, you want to avoid applying too much as this can increase swelling.
 If the heat causes an inflamed joint to swell, you will be re-injured.